 Today’s report reveals the new challenges facing public health and cancer prevention, including:

-A survey of 143 stakeholders from across public health, research and third sector organisations forms part of the report; 73% of respondents believe public health teams do not have sufficient funding to support young people to avoid smoking.
+A survey of 143 public health, research, and third-sector stakeholders showed that 73% believe public health teams lack sufficient funding to help young people avoid smoking.

-Paula Chadwick, Chief Executive of Roy Castle Lung Cancer Foundation, acknowledges that there has been a reduction in the OVERALL level of smoking among young people in recent years, but believes that too often current smoking prevention measures fail to reach those most at risk.
+Paula Chadwick, Chief Executive of Roy Castle Lung Cancer Foundation, acknowledges the overall reduction in youth smoking.
+However, she warns that current measures often fail to reach those most at risk.

 She said, “We cannot be complacent, as we see health promotion services struggling, no longer offering nationwide support for those who regret their teenage habits.